bastibe/timeup/README.md

 - Does timeup work on Windows?
   no.
-  The required changes are probably not big, though, and I'd be happy to merge a pull request.
+  Apparently, there are Windows versions of `rsync` available, most notably in msys2, cygwin, and WSL.
+I know that at least `os.kill(pid, 0)` does not work on Windows, though.
+This part could simply be disabled without much trouble.
+Pull Requests are welcome.

-- Does timeup work with Python 2? maybe.
+- Does timeup work with Python 2?
+  maybe.
+  It seems to work on my Mac, but I haven't tested it thoroughly.